 DeBlieux reached out to the various supply boat companies that transport drilling and production risers.
 He told them that instead of the usual offloading and barging at Port Fourchon, they could come straight to the waterfront riser facility in Houma.
 Equipped with a crane and plenty of room for offloading, risers could go directly from the platform or rig to the facility, eliminating an entire step from the process.

 Seeing the opportunity to save time and money, the vessel owners agreed.
 So far, ten deepwater supply boats have made the trip inland.
 Vessels coming from the Gulf can reach the riser yard in 4-6 hours once they enter the Houma Navigational Canal – only a few hours longer than continuing on to Port Fourchon.
 This inland route saves money on both handling and transportation of risers, the most valuable component of the drilling rig.

 Sometimes it’s not a new technology or invention that sparks an important change.
 Often, the solution lies in reconsidering old assumptions and being willing to try a new approach.
 At Morrison Contractors, we’re always looking for better, safer and more cost-effective solutions – even in our own backyard.

-A division of Morrison Contractors, Deepwater Riser Services provides production and drilling riser services for deepwater clients.
+A division of Morrison, Deepwater Riser Services provides production and drilling riser services for deepwater clients.
 Our services span the lifecycle of the riser, including inspection, transportation, maintenance and storage services.
-It is led by John DeBlieux and you can contact him for more information at firstname.lastname@example.org
+Contact John DeBlieux for more information at email@example.com